derrickeckardt/16-board-solver/readme.md

 **Cost Function**:  No move is more expensive than any other move.
 Each move will shift four tiles one square.

-**Heuristic Function**: If the learning goal of this part of the assignment of understanding that finding a heuristic function can be incredibly difficult, I 100% achieved this.
-This was by far the most challenging part of this part of the assignment.
-In fact, it deserves its own discussion below.
+**Heuristic Function**: If the learning goal of this assignment was to understand the difficulty in finding a heuristic function, it was achieved.
+In short, I settled on summing together a variant of a Manhattan-distance at each o the 16 squares.
+See the discussion below for further details.

 **Algorithm**: I implemented A-star in order to find my solutions.